-The investment policy for the Deer Park Crime Control and Prevention District (the "District") was last reviewed and updated in October 2015.

-The District, having entered into an agreement with the City of Deer Park (the "City") whereby the City shall perform administrative services for the District, has elected to comply with the Act and has established a policy comparable to the investment policy of the City.
-The City has recently updated and adopted its investment policy in accordance with the Act making several changes to consolidate or improve policy language, remove duplicate references, etc. These changes have been incorporated in the District's investment policy and are summarized below:
+The investment policy for the City of Deer Park was last reviewed and updated in September 2015.
+During the prior fiscal year, the policy received re-certification from the Government Treasurer's Organization of Texas in July 2015, and that certification is valid for two years to July 27, 2017.
+Effective October 1, 2015 at the start of the fiscal year, Valley View Consulting, LLC began working with the City to provide Investment Advisory Services.
+The firm has reviewed the City's Investment Policy and has suggested several changes to consolidate or improve policy language, remove duplicate references, etc. The City is in agreement with these changes and they have also been discussed with the City's Finance Committee at a meeting on August 26, 2016.
+At that meeting, the Committee also reviewed and discussed the list of authorized broker/dealers.

+Below is a summary of the major changes to the policy being presented for annual review on September 20, 2016:

+2-267 Scope - Removed duplicate language as the following: "This policy shall not supersede the restrictions on investment and use applicable to any specific fund and, in the event of any conflict between this policy and the requirements of any fund subject hereto, the specific requirement applicable to such fund shall be followed as well as all other provisions of this policy other than those in conflict." is addressed in Sec.
+2-274 - Authorized and Suitable Investments - Bond Proceeds.

-- III.
-Objectives and Strategy This section has been edited primarily for clarity, including better and more concise wording.
-Subsection (f) has been modified relative to the benchmark yield changing "average yield of the current three-month U.S. Treasury Bill" to "rolling average yield of the three-month U.S. Treasury Bill", which provides a more accurate focus for evaluating quarterly results. - IV.
-Authorization This section has been changed to officially add the City Manager and Assistant City Manager as investment officers.
-Currently, the City's Director of Finance is named as the investment officer.
+2-268 Objectives and Strategy - This section has been edited primarily for clarity, including better and more concise wording.
+Subsection (f) has been modified relative to the benchmark yield changing "average yield of the current three-month U.S. Treasury Bill" to "rolling average yield of the three-month U.S. Treasury Bill", which provides a more accurate focus for evaluating quarterly results.

+2-269 Authorization - This section has been changed to officially name the City Manager and Assistant City Manager as investment officers.
+Currently, the Director of Finance is named as the investment officer, with the City Manager authorized to serve in that capacity in the absence of the Director.
 With the addition of the City Manager and Assistant City Manager as investment officers, the Director of Finance is designated as the "primary" investment officer.
+Throughout the policy, references to

+"investment officer" have been updated to the either/or "investment officer(s)" prior to this change and the plural "investment officers" after this change.

+2-270 Responsibility and Control - This section includes minor edits only for better wording.

-Throughout the policy, references to "investment officer" have been updated to the either/or "investment officer(s)" prior to this change and the plural "investment officers" after this change. - VI.
-Ethics and Conflicts of Interest This section has been edited to clarify that the statement related to personal business relationships shall also be filed with "the District's Board of Directors" rather than simply "the District." - VII.
-Investment Training This section includes minor edits for better wording and formats the approved organizations and associations designated to provide the required investment training in a list rather than as part of the narrative.
-These designated organizations are as follows:
+2-271 Ethics and Conflicts of Interest - This section has been edited to clarify that the statement related to personal business relationships shall also be filed with "the City Council" rather than simply "the City."

+2-272 Investment Training - This section includes minor edits for better wording and clarifies that the City Council shall approve the organizations and associations designated to provide the required investment training.
+These designated organizations, which are also listed in the investment policy, are as follows: